humanitec/terraform-provider-humanitec/docs/resources/resource_definition.md

 ### Optional

-- `criteria` (Attributes Set, Deprecated) The criteria to use when looking for a Resource Definition during the deployment. (see [below for nested schema](#nestedatt--criteria))
 - `driver_account` (String) Security account required by the driver.
 - `driver_inputs` (Attributes) Data that should be passed around split by sensitivity. (see [below for nested schema](#nestedatt--driver_inputs))
 - `force_delete` (Boolean) If set to `true`, will mark the Resource Definition for deletion, even if it affects existing Active Resources.
 - `provision` (Attributes Map) ProvisionDependencies defines resources which are needed to be co-provisioned with the current resource. (see [below for nested schema](#nestedatt--provision))
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

-<a id="nestedatt--criteria"></a>
-### Nested Schema for `criteria`

-Optional:

-- `app_id` (String) The ID of the Application that the Resources should belong to.
-- `env_id` (String) The ID of the Environment that the Resources should belong to.
-If `env_type` is also set, it must match the Type of the Environment for the Criteria to match.
-- `env_type` (String) The Type of the Environment that the Resources should belong to.
-If `env_id` is also set, it must have an Environment Type that matches this parameter for the Criteria to match.
-- `res_id` (String) The ID of the Resource in the Deployment Set.
-The ID is normally a `.` separated path to the definition in the set, e.g. `modules.my-module.externals.my-database`.

-Read-Only:

-- `id` (String) Matching Criteria ID

 <a id="nestedatt--driver_inputs"></a>
 ### Nested Schema for `driver_inputs`